 Aside from these popular extensions, there are location-based extensions like .us (USA) and .ca (Canada) and niche extensions like .yoga and .shop.
 Using an alternative TLD extension can be an easy way to get the root domain you want without using a synonym or making other common adjustments.
 Likewise, alternative domain extensions are often less costly than their popular .com counterparts.

-8. Use a Thesaurus
+8. Use a Thesaurus to Find Variations

-Where a simple synonym won’t do the trick, you can also play around with unique alternative spellings or add a relevant adjective.
+Where a simple synonym won’t do the trick, you can play around with unique alternative spellings or add a relevant adjective.
 Some business owners also choose to expand their search beyond English to secure a domain name that fits the bill.
 Just make sure it’s something customers can spell, pronounce, and remember.

-For example, the domain name www.luxurycleaningny.com reflects the name of the business, what the business does, and its service locations (i.e., in NY, or New York).
+For example, the domain name www.luxurycleaningny.com reflects the name of the business, what the business does, and its service locations (e.g., in NY, or New York).
 Not only does this set the company apart, but its local clients are more likely to find it in an online search.

 That said, if there’s a possibility your business will change location or expand to multiple offices, this may not be the best approach.
 Take some time to consider your long-term goals before going local with your domain name.

-10. Get Specific, But Not Too Specific
+10. Get Specific—But Not Too Specific

-It’s important to use a domain name that reflects your brand, but choosing a domain name that is too specific may not serve you as your business continues to expand and evolve.
+It’s crucial to use a domain name that reflects your brand, but choosing a domain name that is too specific may not serve you as your business continues to expand and evolve.
 Aside from being too specific about your location, including a highly specific value proposition in your domain name can work against you.

 Frequently Asked Questions

 What is a domain name?